FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/post_installation/_index.md

     "title": "Post installation",
     "linkTitle": "Post installation",
     "weight": "180"
 }This chapter describes a series of checks that you should perform to verify your Transfer CFT installation.
-For more information on performing commands and using CFTUTIL, refer to the *Transfer CFT 3.9{{< TransferCFT/releasenumber  >}} [User Guide{{< TransferCFT/doctypeuser  >}}](https://docs.axway.com/u/documentation/transfer_cft/index.htm?version=3.2.4)*.
+For more information on performing commands and using CFTUTIL, refer to the *Transfer CFT {{< TransferCFT/axwayvariablesReleaseNumber  >}} [{{< TransferCFT/suitevariablesDocTypeUser  >}}](https://docs.axway.com/u/documentation/transfer_cft/index.htm?version=3.2.4)*.

 > **Note**
 >